VCL3D/nevergrad/index.md

 ## Requirements

 This pull request has been tested with Python 3.8.2.
 As of 30th September 2020, the code is compatible with the latest commit in nevegrad-master.
-A pre-requisite is to have RabbitMQ installed to a reachable network location
+A pre-requisite is to have RabbitMQ installed to a reachable network location.

 - [RabbitMQ](https://www.rabbitmq.com/)